 • Once you receive your Award Notification in your student email, go into your MyNTC Student Center and accept or decline your awards.

-• Complete a Subsidized/Unsubsidized Loan Agreement (Master Promissory Note) at the Student Loans website.
+• Complete a Subsidized/Unsubsidized Loan Agreement (Master Promissory Note) at the Student Aid website.
 The MPN is a legal document in which you are promising to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.

 • View the disbursement & refunds page for additional information on when you will receive your funds.